-(4) The cabinet secretary shall, within seven days of receipt of the approved nominees from Parliament, by notice in the Gazette, appoint the chairperson and members approved by Parliament.
+(4) The President shall, within seven days of receipt of the approved nominees from Parliament, by notice in the Gazette, appoint the chairperson and members approved by Parliament.

-12. The chairperson, members and secretary shall each make and subscribe before the Chief Justice, the oath or affirmation set out in the second schedule.
+12. The chairperson, members and secretary shall each make and subscribe before the Chief Justice, the oath or affirmation set out in the Second Schedule.